Create beautiful drawings inspired by the modern art paintings of early female abstract artist Hilma af Klint.

 Either way, Hilma’s work has much to offer kids about keeping an open mind to what art can be, and what it can look like.
 Create an abstract painting with help from the tutorial below and create modern art for kids!

-Download my tutorial!
+Download my Drawing Tutorial!

 This new tutorial encourages students to use the elements that Hilma enjoyed but to make it their own with a variety of geometric shapes, sizes and colors.
 The process is still broken into steps but serves merely as a starting point.